Thursday, September 29, 2011

 Snippet

 I wonder if that's a real word.
 Snippet.
 Yep, it is.
 It means a small piece of something.
 And right now I'm thinking about a small piece of time.
 A snippet.
 It seems to me that life is lived in these so-called snippets.
 Little pieces of time.
 Tiny little pieces.
 I seem to get an hour here or an hour there.
 Maybe sometimes I even get a day here or there.
 Or even a weekend if I'm super lucky.
-I guess a snippet can be a good thing or a bad thing.
-However, since I am not in the best of moods right now--I think snippets are a bad thing today.
+A snippet can be a good thing or a bad thing.
+However, since I am not in the best of moods right now, I think snippets are a bad thing today.

-I'm exasperated today with the way life is right now--concerning my children and grandchildren.
-I do not like the fact that I don't have control over where, when and how long I can see them.
+I'm exasperated today with the way life is right now — especially concerning my children and grandchildren.
+I do not like that I don't have control over where, when, or how long I can see them.
 They live too far away for my liking.
-I am dealing also with bouts of jealousy over friends and family members of mine who have their little families a stone's throw away and probably don't appreciate it.
+I am also dealing with bouts of jealousy toward friends and family members who have their little families a stone's throw away and probably don't appreciate it.
 I'd like to throw a stone at them right now, but I won't.
 It wouldn't be nice.
 I'll keep my stones on the ground.
-For now anyway.
+For now, anyway.
 I know that if I pick those stones up and give one a toss--many more stones should and most likely would be tossed right back at me.
 Let's not judge one another, OK?
 Let's leave that to God.

 I hope that my grandbabies--all 5 of them--realize the depth of my love for them.
-Each one an individual and each one deserving more than just a snippet of my time.
-I hope that they know that if I had my way, if I were queen of the world--I'd live close by, rock them every day, buy them an ice cream cone, read them a story and skip through the crunchy fall leaves holding hands with them forever--even if just for a snippet.
+Each one is an individual, and each one deserves more than just a snippet of my time.
+I hope that they know that if I had my way, if I were queen of the world--I'd live close by, rock them every day, buy them an ice cream cone, read them a story, and skip through the crunchy fall leaves holding hands with them forever--even if just for a snippet.

 Thursday, September 15, 2011